vikram7/rails-api-and-highcharts-tutorial/README.md

 ![alt](http://i.imgur.com/qYzNgTB.png)

 It's a start!
 But that's a whole lot of work just to generate a single scatter plot.
 Plus it doesn't even look that nice.
 What if I need to make many scatter plots or want to style and color them differently?
 There has to be an easier way!

-##Enter data visualization

-In fact, there are a few ways we can have data visualized pretty easily.
+We'll look at that easier way in the next section on Highcharts, a Javascript charting library.

-[Link](http://www.highcharts.com/docs/getting-started/installation) to Highcharts installation.
+##Enter Highcharts

+[Highcharts](http://www.highcharts.com) is a Javascript library that simplifies charting data dramatically.
+It's a great way to get started with charting.
+We'll be following the Highcharts installation link [here](http://www.highcharts.com/docs/getting-started/installation).
 It's got a pretty good explanation of how to get started with Highcharts.
-We're just going to follow the directions here as an easy point of reference.
 First, let's setup our `index.html` file to *require* highcharts:

 ```html
 <!DOCTYPE HTML>